mvogel932/UofIObservatoryClockSync/README.md

-Status:

-5/20/2023
-Got Adafruit Feather HUZZAH w/ESP8266 WiFi board up and running with Arduino IDE 2.1.0.
-Was able to connect to the board via micro USB cable and run Arduino sketches.
-Loaded sketch_may20b.ino, which connects to my home WiFi and then connects to an NTP server, gets the current time, and prints out the day and time once a second.

-7/8/2023
-Got clock synchronizer circuit (Rev 1 Hardware) hooked up to the self-winding clock in the Observatory.
-Got the synchronizer working.
-The 3D printed case is a little too small, so need to make it a little bigger so the lithium-ion battery fits better.

-2/5/2024
-Since I have been unable to get WiFi access in the Observatory, decided to switch to using GPS for accurate time source.
-The existing Rev 1 hardware with the ESP8266 processor is not compatible with the Adafruit GPS module, so I am switching to the ESP32-S2 Reverse TFT Feather development board from Adafruit.
-Ordered it along with the GPS module.

-To Do:
-- Make new 3D-printed case for new rev 2 hardware
-- Add power switch for battery so device can be turned off
-- Write updated software for rev 2 hardware and GPS module

 General info:

 Master clock provides a one-second long pulse once per hour.
 It connects the positive power lead to a terminal for that one second.
 So what the clock sync circuit needs to do is close a relay for one second once an hour, exactly at 59 min 59 seconds past the hour, ending exactly at the hour.